 Summoning the remaining shreds of her courage Daphne stepped out onto the walkway between the coaching stocks, swaying back and forth with them.
 As quickly as possible she crossed the distance and grasped the closest rung to the ladder only to lean against it and rest her forehead against its cool metal for a moment.

-Daphne quickly grasped the boys arm with her other hand as the carriage beneath her swayed from side to side.
-With the assistance of the other student she took several steps forwards before her legs gave out and she collapsed to her knees and then onto her backside, tucking her trembling legs beside her.
+Daphne quickly grasped the boy's arm with her other hand as the carriage beneath her swayed from side to side.
+With the assistance of the other student, she took several steps forwards before her legs gave out and she collapsed to her knees and then onto her backside, tucking her trembling legs beside her.
 The wind was much stronger on top of the carriage than she had expected and threatened to blow her school skirt about in a very unladylike manner.
 Daphne quickly tucked the edges of the flapping skirt in.
 Even with her skirt tucked in safely under her legs she realized that the wind had a decisively colder bite to it.

 "Here," the boys said kneeling down beside her at the same time as she felt the robes he had been wearing wrap around her shoulders and shelter her from the cold breeze.
 "It's colder up here than down below," he offered, tucking the robes around her till all of her was covered but her head.

 Daphne suddenly tensed as she heard the door below open and close.
 Judging by the concerned looked upon the boy's face she realized that her own expression must have been giving away her anxiety.
-A few moments pasted before they both heard the door to the carriage beneath them open and close as the person entered it.
+A few moments had passed before they both heard the door to the carriage beneath them open and close as the person entered it.
 Daphne breathed a heavy sigh of relief, only then realizing that she had been holding her breath.

-"Thank you," she said as her eyes quickly looked over the boy, noting the new school uniform, messy hair and the shy manner in which he always glanced to the side.
+"Thank you," she said as her eyes quickly looked at the boy, noting the new school uniform, messy hair and the shy manner in which he always glanced to the side.
 Never quite meeting her eyes or allowing her to get a clear look at his face.
 "Won't you be cold?" she asked even as she tightened her grip upon the robes wrapped around her hoping that he wouldn't ask for them back.

 "No," the boy replied with a dismissive smile she could just barely discern due to the tilt of his head.
-"I'm used to wearing less than this so it doesn't really bother me much," he confessed.
+"I'm used to wearing less than this, so it doesn't really bother me much," he confessed.
 "I'm Harry by the way," he said offering a hand to her.

 Daphne slipped a hand free of the cloak and shook his once, finding it cold to the touch.
 "Daphne," she replied before pulling the hand back in out of the wind, doubting that the boy had told her the truth about not minding the cold.
 "Why are you up here, Harry?"